Acu-li/Whisper-KoboldCPP-Assistant/README.md

 1. **Setup the Environment**:
    - Ensure all dependencies are installed.
 Use `pip install -r requirements.txt` for any missing packages.
+   - Whisper may also require PyTorch to be installed.
+Use the following command to install it: `pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cpu`.
-   - Edit the env.template.txt and rename it to .env
+   - Edit the `env.template.txt` and rename it to `.env`.

 2. **Run the Program**:
    - Start the script using Python: